hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 #### AacFlFloatParameterGroup

 - `AreGreaterThan(float other)` <br/>
-All of the Floats are greater than `other`; be mindful of minifloat imprecision over the network.
+All of the Floats are greater than `other`.<br/>
+When used on some platforms, you need to be careful as the remote value may not be the same as the local value.

 - `AreLessThan(float other)` <br/>
-All of the Floats are less than `other`; be mindful of minifloat imprecision over the network.
+All of the Floats are less than `other`.<br/>
+When used on some platforms, you need to be careful as the remote value may not be the same as the local value.

 #### AacFlIntParameterGroup